 The Lake Abanakee Dam in Hamilton County, New York was constructed in the 1950s.
-Since 1997, regularly scheduled dam releases have made whitewater rafting on the Indian River possible — now rafts and kayaks can reach the Hudson River Gorge throughout the summer.
+Since 1997, regularly scheduled dam releases — on Tuesday, Thursday, Saturday and Sunday — have made whitewater rafting on the Indian River possible.
+Now paddlers can reach the Hudson River Gorge throughout the summer.

 The structure is a gravity dam of earthen construction — it’s 15 feet high and 240 feet long.
 Maximum discharge is 6,870 cubic feet per second.
 Normal storage is 3,660 acre feet and capacity is 6,110 acre feet.